A Digital Approach to Discharge to Assess

 To develop a digital Discharge to Assess (D2A) platform that can be used to support a safe and timely discharge from acute hospitals to community health and social care.

-Work on the project began in early July with an all partner discovery workshop and subsequent requirements scoping.
+Work on the project began in July 2021 with an all partner discovery workshop and subsequent requirements scoped.

 The challenge of tracking patients from hospital to home is a national issue reliant on gathering information from separate services and organisations in the acute and social care setting, causing a delay in the availability of reliable information.
-This issue has been intensified during COVID-19, when there has been an increase in hospital discharges and the requirement for Adult Social Care to support Discharge to Assess.
+This issue was intensified during COVID-19, when there was an increase in hospital discharges and the requirement for Adult Social Care to support Discharge to Assess.

 The D2A platform will digitise the processes and overcome these inefficiencies.
 The solution design will enable a multi-tenanted approach, where allocation and notification can be undertaken by different parties based on a set of agreed business rules (e.g. location) and authenticated permissions.